 You can see a lot with only one day in Chicago.
-Here are my ideas on how to make the most of a short stay in this wonderful city.
+Here are my best ideas on how to make the most of a short stay in this wonderful city.

 This post contain affiliate links